Thomas-Fermi profile of a fast rotating Bose-Einstein condensate: Convergence of the GP energy to the LLL energy

 \end{itemize} \end{lemma}

 We expect that an optimal bound should be

-This would better match similar estimates from~\cite{FouHel-10}, that we take inspiration from.
-Moreover this would prove that the density can nowhere exceed a constant times the maximal Thomas-Fermi density, the natural scale in our problem.
+This would better match similar estimates from \cite{FouHel-10}, that we take inspiration from.
+Moreover this would prove that the density can nowhere exceed a constant times the maximal Thomas--Fermi density, the natural scale in our problem.
 The above~\eqref{ineq:elliptic} is however sufficient for our purpose.

 \begin{proof}[Proof of Lemma~\ref{lem:elliptic}] It can be seen immediately from the operator inequality \eqref{ineq:operator} that Equation~\eqref{eq:EL-GP bis} admits only trivial $L^{\infty}$-solution if $\lambda \leq 1$.